 Measures Undertaken in Accordance with the Toyota Water Environment Policy

-Although water-related issues and measures differ depending on the region, Toyota established the Toyota Water Environment Policy to achieve the goals of our water environment challenge on a global level.
+Although water-related issues and measures differ depending on the region, Toyota established the Toyota Water Environment Policy and takes action in order to achieve the goals of our water environment Challenge on a global level.

-Under the Toyota Water Environment Policy, we are assessing our impact on water environments and working to minimize those impacts from two perspectives: the input side, where we are taking thorough measures to reduce water usage, and the output side, where we are taking comprehensive measures to purify water.
+Under the Toyota Water Environment Policy, we are assessing our impact on water environments and working to minimize those impacts from two perspectives: the input side, where we thoroughly reduce the amount of water usage, and the output side, where we purify wastewater thoroughly and return.

-We take action from three directions-the pursuit of environmental technologies, community-based operations, and cooperation with society-and strive to be the region's leading plant linked to regional prosperity.
+We take action from three directions―the pursuit of environmental technologies, community-rooted operations, and cooperation with society―and strive to become the No.1 regional plant leading to prosperity throughout the entire society.

 Reduce Water Usage in Production Activities